 A combination of endurance and resistive training is recommended.
 Endurance training is appropriate for clients with minimal to moderate disability levels.1,5 Clients with no disability can participate in road running, bicycling, and recreational activities.
 The exercise environment must be controlled as many clients experience heat intolerance.
 Training should be increased in duration and frequency according to baseline testing and the client's control of fatigue level.

-Resistive training, especially for the lower extremities, using weight training equipment is recommended for starting an exercise program.1 A circuit of five to eight upper and lower extremity resistive exercises at an intensity allowing for 15 repetitions for one to three sets is recommended.1,4 The emphasis should be on lower extremity exercises as these muscle groups are commonly affected the ...
+Resistive training, especially for the lower extremities, using weight training equipment is recommended for starting an exercise program.1 A circuit of five to eight upper and lower extremity resistive exercises at an intensity allowing for 15 repetitions for one to three sets is recommended.1,4 The emphasis should be on lower extremity exercises as ...